cnedwards/cnedwards.github.io/_pages/about.md

 Research
 ======

+In the past, I've had the opportunity to work on a variety of exciting research projects!

 <h3>University of Illinois </h3>
 I've been working with the [Molecule Maker Lab Institute](https://moleculemaker.org/) on integrating molecule and text information.
 A paper from this work, [Text2Mol](https://aclanthology.org/2021.emnlp-main.47/), was published at EMNLP2021.